 Thanksgiving.
 Thoughts of cranberries, mash potatoes, gravy, and, of course, turkey.
 But today, we’re looking back to November 24th, 1949 – Thanksgiving Day – and have a different type of fowl in mind.

-Though not every year, the NBA has played on Thanksgiving since 1949 and, wouldn’t you know, that game was played right here at the New York State Fairgrounds in front of 6,822 fans.
-The game featured rookie Dolph Schayes and the Syracuse Nationals, who played all of their home games a the Fairgrounds from 1949 to 1952.
+Though not every year, the NBA has played on Thanksgiving since 1949, the inaugural season of the National Basketball Association.
+Syracuse was home to one of five games that were played game that day, played at New York State Fairgrounds, where the Nationals played all of their home games from 1949 to 1952, in front of 6,822 fans.
+The game featured rookie Dolph Schayes and the Syracuse Nationals.
 The Nationals took on the defending National Basketball League (NBL) Champions Anderson Packers (Indiana).
 The Packers were the last team to win an NBL before the league merged with the Basketball Association of America to form the National Basketball Association (NBA).

 The game is often referenced for it’s crazy finish, which included five overtimes, taking three hours and 48 minutes to complete, and a final score of Nationals 125, Packers 123.
 According to the Syracuse Herald Journal from the following day, the Packers protested the loss “asserting Syracuse had illegally substituted Leroy Choliet for George Ratkovicz.”
 The officials, Lyle “Spike” Garnisch and Barney Hearn stated they were filing a report to head quarters immediately, leading to the Herald’s headline “Nats Await Ruling on Protested 125-123 Court Victory,” which was ultimately upheld.

 According to the Syracuse Herald Journal, “at least six, and possibly more, all-time NBA records were established in the zany contest…” including the 248 total points scored and the three hours and 48 minutes it took to complete the contest.